CORONAVIRUS UPDATE Updated 16th June 2020

 I would ask during these difficult times & to ensure we keep within the COVID-19 guidelines which could change at any time, you comply with any daily instructions issued by fishery staff & our landlord’s representatives Severn Trent Rangers.

-Staff working the pontoon will be wearing Face Shield, masks & disposable gloves with all touching points on the pontoon regularly disinfected.
+Staff working the pontoon will be wearing either a Face Shield, masks & disposable gloves with all touching points on the pontoon regularly disinfected.
 All boats & life jackets will be disinfected after every session.

 Staff in the lodge will be wearing Face Shield when interacting with customers and have access to hand sanitiser.
 At all other times, the recommended outside social distancing will be observed.